GMOD/Apollo/README.md

 The Apollo client is implemented as a plugin for [JBrowse](http://jbrowse.org).
 Additional JBrowse plugins may be found in the [JBrowse registry](https://gmod.github.io/jbrowse-registry/) and configured in ```apollo-config.groovy```.

+We provide a [Demonstration Apollo](docs/Demo.md) site and an integrated service is provided by [UseGalaxy Europe](https://usegalaxy.eu/).

+The [User's Guide](docs/UsersGuide.md) provides guidance on how to use it.
+Please feel free to update this documentation.

 ## Setup guide